Organising Your Studies

 4. I like to ask myself a lot of questions, and generally ponder what I've learned.
 If you go on my page, you'll often find me posting my thoughts and observations.
 This is just something I do for enjoyment.

 Of course, you can adjust your system to fit your wants and needs.
 As HiH is generally open book for assignments, you could just take notes and refer to them as you complete assignments.
 You can do extra-credit assignments, or skip all of them.
+You can take every single elective, or only core classes.
 I simply like to use flashcards to memorise, as I like having the information in my long term memory (and you might not have your class notes on you when you really need to remember how to perform the Shield Charm in combat, for example!).

 Hogwarts is Here © 2024